 The short answer is: I'm not targeting anyone.
-The videos have been filmed in the past several weeks on my daily commute: from my home to my bus stop, from my bus stop to my office, and back at the end of the day.
+When I am able, I film my daily commute: from my home to my bus stop, from my bus stop to my office, and back at the end of the day.
 I do not go into particular areas of the city on a "sting" operation and I do not selectively film some people more than others.
 For purposes of my documentation, I have been filming my commutes to and from work, and if street harassment happens it results in a video that gets shared.
 I have not initiated contact with any of the people in my videos, or sought them out in any way, nor do I let certain people off the hook more than others based on their appearance or race.

-That said, I am cognizant that we live in a world that is extremely hostile towards black men and am very troubled that some will watch my videos and draw prejudiced conclusions from them.
-The continuing evil of racism is that if I had a dozen videos of white men catcalling, it would just be considered a "male" (#notallmen) problem, but if people see a dozen videos of black men catcalling, they somehow think it depicts a "black male" problem.
+That said, I am cognizant that we live in a world that is extremely hostile towards black men and a culture that is hell bent on painting them as threats to safety.
+The continuing evil of racism and white supremacy is that if I had a dozen videos of white men catcalling, it would just be considered a "male" (#notallmen) problem, but if people see a dozen videos of black men catcalling, they somehow think it depicts a "black male" problem.
 It doesn't.
 I have received hundreds of emails from women in different cities and different countries describing a wide array of harassers.
 Just because I do not have videos of those interactions does not mean my videos define the universe of harassment.
-In fact, the data I have seen on street harassment makes clear that there is only ONE appropriate racial generalization that can ever be made, and it's that women of color experience street harassment far more (and more severely) than anyone, from men of all races.
-I cannot make videos that tell other peoples' stories but I will be looking for ways to share/promote other women's voices to help broaden the pool of experiences shown.
+In fact, the data we have available on street harassment makes clear that there is only ONE appropriate racial generalization that can ever be made, and it's that women of color, and especially black women, experience street harassment far more (and more severely) than anyone, from men of all races.
+In fact, Rosa Parks and other black women civil rights activists started some of our country's earliest conversations on street harassment because of sexual violence and harassment they experienced from white men.
+I cannot make videos that tell other peoples' stories but I am always looking for ways to share/promote other women's voices to help broaden the pool of experiences shown.

 Q: Is it your goal to criminalize street harassment?